 In addition, Mr. Haims has extensive experience litigating religious rights cases, particularly under the Religious Land Use and Institutionalized Persons Act (RLUIPA).
 He served as lead trial counsel for the Westchester Day School in its landmark litigation against the Village of Mamaroneck and its Zoning Board of Appeals under RLUIPA, and he successfully defended the USTA in a religious discrimination lawsuit.

-Mr. Haims serves as Chairman and President of MATI USA – The Jerusalem Business Development Center, Inc. MATI USA supports the work of MATI Jerusalem in stimulating the economy of Jerusalem by boosting job and new business creation, and eradicating poverty and joblessness through encouraging and facilitating entrepreneurship.
-MATI bridges economic and social gaps by targeting people from all walks of life in the city of Jerusalem.
+Mr. Haims is Chairman and President of MATI USA – The Jerusalem Business Development Center, Inc. MATI USA helps stimulate the economy of Jerusalem by boosting job and new business creation, and eradicating poverty and joblessness through encouraging and facilitating entrepreneurship.
+MATI bridges economic and social gaps by targeting people from all walks of life in Jerusalem.

 Securities Class Actions/Individual Cases